jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 **March 24th**

-We took today off climbing and took the morning train into M·laga.
+We took today off climbing and took the morning train into M√°laga.
 We spent the morning walking around [Alcazaba](http://www.malagaturismo.com/en/tourist-resources/detail/alcazaba/6) and the [Roman Theatre](http://www.malagaturismo.com/en/tourist-resources/detail/teatro-romano/413).
-M·laga is on the southern coast and we were able to enjoy beautiful views from the walls of Alcazaba.
+M√°laga is on the southern coast and we were able to enjoy beautiful views from the walls of Alcazaba.

-Another friend, Seamus, joined our trip today and met us in M·laga.
+Another friend, Seamus, joined our trip today and met us in M√°laga.
 The three of us enjoyed tapas and beers in random plazas.
 The weather was perfect and spending time outside was wonderful.

 Eventually we made our way back to the train station and, while we waited for the train back to El Chorro, we bought groceries in a market.